New Work to Asia Fund 2020

 Priority will be given to projects where the presenter(s) is investing financially in the development and presentation of the new work.

-Costs relating to the development and creation of new work including:
+Costs relating to the development and creation of new work only, including:

 - artists’ fees for New Zealand artists